moosetechnology/moosetechnology.github.io/src/content/docs/blog/2025-08-11-famix-importer-with-treesitterfamixintegration.md

 To get that name, there are two ways:
 - visit the function_declarator until the identifier returns its name using `self visit: aNode`
 - get it by child field name using `aNode _fieldName` that returns the child node with the given field name.
+And you don't need to implement the `_fieldName` method because it is already handled by the framework.

 For simplicity, and to show other available features in the framework, we will use the second way.